HazyResearch/meerkat/docs/source/start/quickstart-interactive.md

 input_slider = mk.gui.core.Slider(value=2.0)
 ```

 Once, we have our component, we want to render it.
-We can do this by passing the component to a {py:class}`Page <meerkat.interactive.Page>`, giving it an `id`, and launching it.
+We can do this by passing the component to a {class}`~meerkat.interactive.Page`, giving it an `id`, and launching it.

 ```python
 page = mk.gui.Page(component=input_slider, id="quickstart")